 Street takeovers involve serious legal repercussions.
 In California, participating in such events can lead to charges of reckless driving according to California Vehicle Code 23103.
 This can result in up to 90 days of imprisonment in county jail and a fine reaching $1,000.

-Beyond state-specific penalties, further repercussions may include vehicle impoundment, suspension of driver’s licenses, and incarceration.
+Beyond standard penalties, further repercussions may include vehicle impoundment, suspension or revocation of a driver’s license, and incarceration.
+Offenders may also be required to pay a fine as part of their punishment.
+Losing one’s driver’s license is a significant risk for those involved in these activities.
 These actions reflect the seriousness with which authorities treat these unlawful and hazardous activities.

 Property damage or bodily harm caused during a street takeover can amplify the charges faced by participants.
 This can include additional fines or extended imprisonment, making the legal stakes significantly higher for those involved in such illegal gatherings.